Nevenall/sufficient-reason/src/blades-design.md

 A somewhat helpful weird, Arcane is a mystick trait which makes you forgettable.
 You will fade from memories and even recordings and paper records over time.
 You may come to wonder if you real exist.
 It can be hard to get attention when you need it.
 You don't necessarily control this trait and you fear that one day you will fade away entirely.

+#### Legend

+You, or more likely your avatar, are legendary.
+Once per session and with a momement's peace, you can tap deep reserves of power through your avatar and recover quintessence.

+#### Sanctum

+You have a special place.
+A place aligned with your practice where your magick can flourish and other realties are held off.
+Your sanctum may be part of a larger chantry or it may be a special place of your own.

+#### Node

+Are these personal advancements or are these cabal advancements?
+I feel cabal.
+Though a mage might take them as personal things.
+I guess they could be either or.
+Gives some flex to the kind of game youa re after.

+#### Library

+This

 <!-- some other advancements some of these are cabal traits

 Allies